-You may have heard of Metamucil being a popular option to manage diarrhea or constipation.
+You may have heard of using Metamucil for diarrhea or constipation.

 This post is for general information and interest only; it does not provide medical advice.
 Please seek advice from your doctor.
 Please note we receive no financial benefit from the brands discussed in the post.